A Glimpse Inside the Mind of Charles Swan III: Critical response

 A Glimpse Inside the Mind of Charles Swan III received an overwhelmingly negative response from critics.
+The film holds a 16% "rotten" rating on Rotten Tomatoes, based on 56 reviews, and an average rating of 3.5/10.
+The site's consensus reads: "Tiresomely self-indulgent and lacking any storytelling cohesion, this Glimpse Inside the Mind finds little food for thought."
+Metacritic gave the film a 28/100 "generally unfavorable" approval rating based on 22 reviews.

 Nathan Rabin of The A.V.
 Club gave the movie an F, saying that "it isn't a movie so much as a feature-length perfume commercial for a Charlie Sheen signature cologne with gorgeous packaging and absolutely nothing inside."
 The Dallas Observer said that the film "might generously be described as cut-and-paste – or more accurately as 'throw stuff to the wall and see what sticks'" and it was "a clunker".
 The New York Daily News gave Charles Swan III one star out of five, saying that "you want to swat it away" and that "maybe with this out of his [Coppola's] system, he'll think up something better."
 Time said that the film "does not lead to a deeper understanding of Charlie Sheen.
 It does, however, demonstrate his compulsion for poor judgment and bad choices.
 But weren't we already convinced of that?"

 Lisa Schwarzbaum, reviewer for Entertainment Weekly, gave the film a C and a milder response, writing, "The idea of this home-movie-with-higher-production-values directed by Roman Coppola is no less sweet for being unoriginal ...
 The execution, on the other hand, is perilously self-absorbed, a private party involving friends, family, too many fantasy sequences, and an abundance of costume and set design to create a notion of a stylized L.A. spritzed with eau de Playboy."

-The film holds a 16% "rotten" rating on Rotten Tomatoes, based on 56 reviews.
-The site's consensus reads: "Tiresomely self-indulgent and lacking any storytelling cohesion, this Glimpse Inside the Mind finds little food for thought."
-Metacritic gave the film a 28/100 "generally unfavorable" approval rating based on 22 reviews.